 - (a) when there is the possibility of a measurement for a first down, or if the Referee is consulting with a captain about one; - (b) when there is an undue pileup on the runner, or while determining possession after a fumble while time is in; - (c) when there is an undue delay by officials in spotting the ball for the next snap; - (d) if the snap is made before the officials can assume their positions (See 4-6-5-b if it is a repeated act); - (e) when there is an injury to an official or member of the chain crew; - (f) during an officials' conference; or - (g) while repairing or replacing game equipment, except player equipment.

-After a Referee's timeout, the game clock will start pursuant to Rule 4, Section 3, as if the Referee's timeout had not occurred.
+After a Referee's timeout, the time remaining on the play clock shall be the same as when it was stopped.
+The play and the game clock will start as if the Referee's timeout had not occurred.